AndyTheDragon/dat4bi_examproject/README.md

 - The more main dishes ordered in house, the more beverages is ordered.
 - The weekdays with the lowest order-totals will have more take-away orders.

+## Proposed Solution

+We will build a descriptive analytics and machine learning project to achieve this goal.
+We will first perform an exploratory data analysis (EDA) to describe the differences in order characteristics across channels.
+We will then develop a predictive classification model to determine which sales channel an order belongs to based on its features.
+The model's insights, derived from feature importance and model coefficients, will serve as our primary source of understanding customer behavior.

 ## Data and Scope

 The project will use historical order data.
 We will aggregate and engineer features from the order lines to form a dataset with the following columns: